hpe-dev-incubator/hpe-dev-portal/content/blog/deploy-stateful-mongodb-application-on-kubernetes-clusters-in-hpe-greenlake-for-containers-1.md

 $ kubectl scale statefulset <name> -n <namespace> --replicas=<number of replicas>
 ```

-Then you follow up the *step 1* in previous section to connect to the first MongoDB pod and repeat the *step 5* to add the new replica pod.
+Then, follow up with *Step 1* from the previous section to connect to the first MongoDB pod and repeat *Step 5* to add the new replica pod.

 To scale down the MongoDB application, you can simply run the command **rs.remove()** to remove the replica pod from the replication configuration.

 ## Summary

-This blog post describes the detailed process to deploy and set up a stateful MongoDB application as a Replica Set deployment on Kubernetes clusters in HPE GreenLake for Containers.
+This blog post describes the detailed process used to deploy and set up a stateful MongoDB application as a Replica Set deployment on Kubernetes clusters in HPE GreenLake for Containers.
 Kubernetes provides the ability to persist the state, deploy the stateful application, and manage and scale those applications with state.
-The production deployment of the MongoDB application provides redundancy, fault tolerance, and high availability and scalability.
-It can be used for working with a large amount of data and high loads in customer production environments.
+The production deployment of the MongoDB application provides redundancy, fault tolerance, high availability, and scalability.
+It can be used for working with a large amount of data and a high number of workloads in customer production environments.